Travel n Tour

 Vessel inspection

-You’ll need to get your boat certified to purchase a new or used boat.
+You must get your boat certified to purchase a new or used boat.
 You’ll also need to approve your boat yearly, regardless of whether you renew your current registration.

 Texas boat license requirements